 The traverse rail also makes this system more flexible; the hoist can be moved forward, backward and side to side!

-2) Do you need to make transfers from one room to another?
+Do you need to make transfers between multiple rooms?

 The most common reason people choose a multi-room ceiling track hoist system is so they can transfer people from their bedroom into an en-suite bathroom with a single hoist.